 The effective mass of the quasiparticle excitations in quasi–two-dimensional systems is calculated analytically.
 It is shown that the effective mass increases sharply when the density approaches the critical one of metal-insulator transition.
 This suggests a Mott-type transition rather than an Anderson-like transition.
 The experimental measurements can be reproduced in this way without any additional parameter.

 PACS: 71.30.+h – Metal-insulator transitions and other electronic transitions / 73.90.+f – Other topics in electronic structure and electrical properties of surfaces, interfaces, thin films, and low-dimensional structures / 05.60.-k – Transport processes

-© EDP Sciences 2004
+© EDP Sciences, 2004